Life Insurance Scams

 Stop Payments and Watch for Ongoing Charges

 If you suspect the insurer or agent is fraudulent, stop any auto-payments linked to the policy.
-Keep a close eye on your bank or credit card statements for unauthorized charges.
-Fraudulent agents may claim they’ve canceled your policy but continue billing you.
+Watch your bank or credit card statements closely for unauthorized charges.
+Fraudulent agents claim they've canceled your policy but keep billing you.

 checkList icon